This post is part of the series Lisbon

 Christmas Market at Mercado da Baixa

 We were lucky to be visiting Lisbon during the pre-Christmas weeks!
 The streets were very festive and aesthetically decorated.
 And the Christmas market!!!
 The street market was full with good-tempered people drinking some Portuguese wine and eating Christmas goodies as cheese, wine, smoked sausages and other gourmet specialities.
 Perfection!
-The best thing is that this market opens not only during the pre-Christmas weeks (like in Innsbruck), but on every last weekend of each month!
+The best thing is that this market opens not only during the pre-Christmas weeks but on every last weekend of each month!
 For a better experience grab your mug of red wine and discover the hidden treasures of the market!

 Elevador de Santa Justa